Using Word Styles is the easiest way to perfectly format an ebook publishing.

 Normally, you will only need four or five at most.
-If there are more that this in your document, it definitely needs to be cleaned up.
+If there are more than this in your document, it definitely needs to be cleaned up.

 In the image above, you can see that I have created my own Styles, which I find easier to use instead of the default Heading 1, Heading 2 etc. To create a new style, click on the green plus button.

-Now you can create a name for you style, such as Book Title, Chapter Heading or Centred Text.
+Now you can create a name for your styles, such as Book Title, Chapter Heading or Centred Text.

 This is the most important part of how to format an ebook.
 As an ebook must be flexible in how it displays text, you need to use a first line indent, with no line spacing at all.